-Prior to the start of audit work the auditor will be required to consult with the UNDP Country Office and the implementing partner/ responsible party for each project.
-They may also be asked to conduct a joint audit briefing for all entities concerned to explain the audit procedure and work schedule, introduce the members of the audit team and provide a list of requirements in support of the audit exercise.
-Further, upon completion of the draft audit report and management letter, the auditor will be required to meet with the UNDP country office and with the implementing partner, either separately or jointly, to debrief them of its major findings from the audit and its recommendations for future improvements as well as to seek their feedback thereon.
+This section should describe the requirements for consultations.
+For example, prior to the start of audit work the auditor will be required to consult with the UNDP country office, the government counterpart, and the implementing partner for each project.
+Further, upon completion of the draft audit report and management letter, the auditor will be required to meet with the UNDP country office and the government entity coordinating authority to debrief them on its major findings from the audit and its recommendations for future improvements as well as to seek their feedback thereon.